 - A single Markdown file reduces the amount of surface area to manage that comes from spreading code comments across multiple files throughout the codebase. (see "Why do we use one repo?").

-- Generated docs can become just as outdated as handmade docs, except since they are generated, they become siloed and more difficult to edit.
+- Autogenerated docs can become just as outdated as handmade docs, except since they are siloed, they require more skills to edit.

 - Autogenerated docs are typically hosted on a subdomain.
 This means we have less control over a user's journey through our website and lose the SEO benefits of self-hosted documentation.

-- Autogenerating docs from code is not always the best way to make sure reference docs accurately reflect the API.
-Based on our experience from past projects, we've learned that the benefits of generated docs do not outweigh the drawbacks of creating them by hand.
+- Autogenerating docs from code comments is not always the best way to make sure reference docs accurately reflect the API.

-- As the Fleet REST API, documentation, and tools mature, a more declarative format such as OpenAPI might become the source of truth, but only after investing in a format and processes to make it visible, accessible, and modifiable for all contributors.
+- As the Fleet REST API, documentation, and tools mature, a more declarative format such as OpenAPI might become the source of truth, but only after investing in a format and processes to make it continually accurate as well as visible, accessible, and modifiable for all contributors.